ua-gist-open-source/qgis-advanced/README.md

 ### 7. Turn in your work via GitHub Pull Request.

 Finally, submit a *Pull request* to merge your assignment files with the `master` branch.
-Your branch should be named `solution`.
+Your branch should be named `advanced`.